influxdata/influxdb/docs/data_organization_lifecycle.md

 1. O-MUB: **O**pen **MU**table **B**uffer chunk is optimized for writes and the only chunk type that accepts ingesting data.
 O-MUB is an in-memory chunk but its data is neither sorted nor encoded.[^type]
 1. F-MUB: **F**rozen **MU**table **B**uffer chunk has the same format as O-MUB (in memory, not sorted, not encoded) but it no longer accepts writes.
 It is used as a transition chunk while its data is being moved from optimized-for-writes to optimized-for-reads.
 1. RUB: **R**ead **B**uffer chunk is optimized for reads and does not accept writes.
 RUB is kept in memory and its data is sorted and encoded on the chunk's primary key.
-Note that since a chunk stores data of a subset of its table columns, Chunk's primary key can also be a subset of its table's primary key.
+Note that since a chunk may store data of a subset of its table columns, Chunk's primary key can also be a subset of its table's primary key.
 1. OS: **O**bject **S**tore chunk is a parquet file of a chunk stored in a durable cloud storage such as Amazon S3 (IOx also supports Azure and Google Clouds).
 Because an OS is always created from a RUB, it inherits all sorting and encoding properties of the corresponding RUB and Parquet.
 1. L-OS: **L**ocal-cached **O**bject **S**tore chunk is an OS cached on local non volatile memory of IOx Server.